[00] MAILDROP ALTERNATIVE

 Disposable cloud inbox for receiving external emails

 Maildrop gives you a public email address at maildrop.cc that anyone can send to.
-It is useful for signing up to services without using your real address.
-It is not designed for testing the emails your own app sends.
+Useful for signing up to services without using your real address.
+Not designed for testing the emails your own app sends.

 LocalMail.dev